Retention requirements

 The Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) specifies the requirements for establishing a retention trust account.

 A retention trust account is required to hold cash retentions withheld under a contract (where a project trust applies) until they are due to be paid.
-The retention amounts are withheld in trust for the benefit of subcontractors and the trustee.

 Read more about retention trust accounts.